©1996,1999 Dianne Prost O'Leary oleary@cs.umd.edu

 It is usually wise to go to a different school from your undergraduate institution in order to gain an alternate perspective.
 Personal reasons might limit your flexibility, though, and staying at your strong undergraduate institute is not a disaster.

 If you are not restricted to the immediate area, apply to your undergraduate institution as a backup, but consider a variety of top departments.
-For example, computer science students might consider Stanford, MIT, Carnegie Mellon, University of California Berkeley, Cornell, University of Washington, UCLA, Illinois, Texas, University of Rochester, Yale, University of Southern California, Georgia Tech, and University of Wisconsin.
+For example, computer science students might consider Stanford, MIT, University of California Berkeley, Carnegie Mellon, Cornell, Princeton, University of Texas Austin, University of Illinois Urbana-Champaign, University of Washington, University of Wisconsin, Harvard, California Institute of Technology, Brown, UCLA, Yale, University of Maryland, University of Massachusetts Amherst, and Georgia Tech.
 Even better, talk to a faculty member who does research in an area that interests you and ask for advice about the best schools in that particular subject.
 The list is often quite different from the list of strong departments overall.

-Departments are ranked in a (quirky) yearly survey by U.S. News and by publications of the National Academy of Sciences; see 13.
+Departments are ranked in a (quirky) yearly survey by U.S. News and other surveys, and by old publications of the National Academy of Sciences.

 Apply to several departments: there is an element of luck in the admissions process, and for each research interest, there are a number of strong schools that are good choices.